JJWRoeloffs/autobi_py/python/README.md

 # autobi_py

-A python wrapper and interfacing library around AuToBI.
+A Python wrapper and interfacing library around [AuToBI](https://github.com/AndrewRosenberg/AuToBI).
 AuToBI is effectively the only publically available system for the automatic generation of prosody transcriptions, created by Andrew Rosenberg for his PhD in 2012.

-AuToBI_py provides a simple python interface for AuToBI's feature generation systems, as well as the parts of AuToBI that are available from the commandline.
+AuToBI_py provides a simple Python interface for AuToBI's feature generation systems, as well as the parts of AuToBI that are available from the command line.

 ## Usage

-To get started, the JVM needs to be running.
-Otherwise, the Java code cannot be called.
-To start the JVM, run:
+To get started, the JVM needs to be running, as the Java code can otherwise not be called.
+To start the JVM, use the `AutobiJVMHandler` class like so:

 ```python
 from autobi.core import AutobiJVMHandler